1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 - relatable rhythms

 Not heroic struggles abroad under legendary masters.
 Instead, rebellious individuals living by their own rhythm feel attractive.
 What sells now is not growth through pain, but resonance through lifestyle.
+People pay when they feel: “That life syncs with mine.
+I want to have his aura.”

 From Overcoming Lack → To Hacking Lack